 Are you inspired to conduct high-quality innovative research with a strong focus on mental and physical health?
 And do you aspire to work alongside world-renowned researchers who are absolute leaders in their field?
-In other words, do you want to become a leader in science?
-Join our research master Clinical and Psycho social Epidemiology!
+Join our research master!

 Mental and physical health and the reciprocal relationship between these two form the basis of the programme.
 The central idea is that psychological, biological and social aspects all play a role in any physical or mental condition.
 The CPE programme trains students to solve current health issues by applying innovative research designs and statistical techniques while making use of state-of-the-art facilities in a truly multidisciplinary setting.
 There is a strong focus on prevention, diagnosis, and treatment of physical and mental health conditions, taking clinical, public health, and psychosocial factors into consideration.
 Our students work with existing large databases or collect their own data among people with or without a chronic disease, across the whole age range.

 There are four research departments involved within CPE: epidemiology, public health, health psychology and psychiatry.
 Top researchers from these four departments teach the courses, giving students the opportunity to fully acquaint themselves with different fields of research.
 In the second semester, students will get to choose in which department they would like to conduct their research for their master thesis project, becoming part of the department’s research group.
 Students will learn to design their own PhD project as part of the programme, which makes them well-qualified to attain a PhD position anywhere in the world.
 The best students will be offered the opportunity to continue with a PhD at the University Medical Center Groningen (UMCG).